RebelGuy/chat-mate/projects/server/readme.md

 Gets the list of all livestreams with any status.

 Returns data with the following properties:
-- `livestreams` (`PublicLivestream[]`): The list of livestreams, sorted by start time in ascending order.
+- `youtubeLivestreams` (`PublicLivestream[]`): The list of Youtube livestreams, sorted by start time in ascending order.
 Livestreams that haven't started yet are placed at the end of the array.
+- `twitchLivestreams` (`PublicLivestream[]`): The list of Twitch livestreams, sorted by start time in ascending order.
+- `aggregateLivestreams` (`PublicAggregateLivestream[]`): The list of aggregate livestreams, sorted by start time in ascending order.
+An aggregate livestream is a logical period of time during which the streamer was live on either platform.
+No two aggregate livestreams overlap.
+Only the last aggregate livestream in the list may still be ongoing.

 ## Punishment Endpoints
 Path: `/punishment`.